robang74/void-runit/README.md

 reviewing patches much simpler.
 If you have an issue or patch that you feel fits inside these objectives, please open an issue or pull request!

+This is loosely based on https://github.com/chneukirchen/ignite but with the difference that I'm trying to avoid the bash dependency.

 ### How to use it

     # xbps-install -Sy runit-void